2001 World Men's Handball Championship

 The 2001 World Men's Handball Championship took place in France from 23 January to 4 February 2001.
 It was the 17th edition of the World Championship in team handball and the hosts won the championship.

+Venues

+9 cities were hosts for the tournament.
+The final match took place in the capital Paris.

 Qualification

 First round

 The first four teams of each group qualify for the round of 16.